 Who to Contact

-Inquiries concerning the application of Title IX for Faculty and Staff may be referred to the College's Title IX Coordinator.
+Inquiries concerning the application of Title IX for students, faculty, and staff may be referred to the College's Title IX Coordinator.

 Simpson College Code of Conduct related to Sexual Misconduct